neonephos/neonephos_website/src/docs/events/2025_11_12_NeoNephos_Community_Call.md

 # November Community Call

-Learn more about NeoNephos by joining our upcoming community call on November 12th at 4:00 pm CEST.
-The agenda is to be announced.
+Learn more about NeoNephos by joining our upcoming community call on November 12th at 4:00 pm CET.
+In addition to the latest news about the foundation itself, you will be introduced via a presentation to our [Open Managed Control Plane](https://openmcp-project.github.io/docs/) project!

 **Zoom Session Link**